stochaztic/eb-randomizer/ancient_cave_tips.md

   * There are three ways to determine what floor you are on:
     * The Shiny Spot text says “This is the Xth Your Sanctuary location,” where X is the floor that that shiny spot is the last cluster of.
 The Shiny Spot rooms always go the “correct way”, so through the door being guarded by the shiny spot is forward, and the other way is backward.
     * The 6 Hint Men will tell you what floor you are on, as well as the vanilla names of the 8 chosen Shiny Spot bosses.
-    * You can guess what floor you are on by the difficulty of the enemies and the value of the gift boxes.
+    * You can guess what floor you are on by the music you hear, the difficulty of the enemies, and the value of the gift boxes.
   * Most notably, all three of the doors in each of the Monkey Cave trading rooms are their own cluster; since there are many of these rooms, this is where the largest number of skips are found.
   * Enemy scripted battles in the middle of the room, like Mini Barf or Sentry Robots, **do not** break the room up into different clusters, so beating them may be required.
 Again, **these are not skips.**